singhh5050/acoustic_modem/README.md

     $$H = -\sum_i p_i \log_2(p_i + \epsilon)$$

     A clean tone will have a dominant peak (low entropy), while a noisy chunk will exhibit a flatter spectrum (higher entropy).
-    If a chunk’s distribution is too spread out, we flag that character as **uncertain**.
+    If a chunk's distribution is too spread out, we flag that character as **uncertain**.

 4. **FFT + Frequency Matching in Real-Time**
   Each audio chunk is windowed with a Hanning function and passed through a real FFT to extract its frequency spectrum.